Bologna, Italy foodie guide: where locals eat and drink

 Looking for restaurants in Bologna?
 Want to know where to eat in the Italian foodie capital?
 Local food and travel writer Sarah Lane shares her insider tips for the best restaurants in Bologna, along with where to find the best pizza, handmade pasta and mortadella sausage.

-For more inspiration, see our best ever Italian recipes and the 10 things we love about Trentino food and Sicilian cuisine.
+For more inspiration, see our best ever Italian recipes and the 10 things we love about Trentino food, Sicilian cuisine and Tuscan food.
+Now learn 10 things we love about Puglian cuisine.

 Osteria del Sole – for local atmosphere